LoopKit/loopdocs/docs/gh-actions/gh-update.md

 * Run the Action: `Add Identifier`
 * Wait for it to succeed

-??? tip "For detailed instructions (Click to open/close)"
+???+ tip "Detailed instructions (Click to open/close)"
     Refer to the graphic below for the numbered steps:

     1. Click on the `Actions` tab of your <code>LoopWorkspace</code> repository